 For the past couple of years many of us have been more sedentary than we would have liked.
 With COVID-19 restrictions limiting our time in the community it has been easy to make ourselves too comfortable at home.

 With the sun shining and COVID and influenza vaccines now being administered have you considered getting moving again?
 A few minutes in the sunshine each day is essential to keep your vitamin D levels up and your bones strong.
-And the physical activity helps you look and feel better, and is good for your body and mind.
+Senior home care begins with you, and the physical activity will help you look and feel better, and is good for your body and mind.

 The Queensland Government recommends older people do some form of physical activity, no matter what their age, weight, health problems or abilities.
 Even a slight increase in your daily activity can make a difference to your health and wellbeing.
 Existing health problems may not stop you from being physically active every day – activities can be adjusted.
 Speak first to your doctor about exercising or increasing your activity levels.

 At least 30 minutes of moderate intensity physical activity on most, preferably all, days is recommended.
 This amount is needed to keep your heart, lungs, muscles and bones in good working order.
 Try to be active in as many ways as possible, doing activities that incorporate fitness, strength, flexibility and balance.

 If you can’t do 30 minutes now start with 10 minutes once or twice a day.
 After two weeks, make it 15 minutes twice a day and you will have reached your goal of 30 minutes a day.
 Moderate intensity activity is advised but this doesn’t mean you have to puff and pant or work up a sweat – but it’s okay if you do.